 Shopping Bots

 One of the joys of using an internet application to purchase items is that you can usually get whatever it is you’re looking for at a lower price than you’d find in the real world.
 But sometimes, finding those deals can be difficult.
-Shopping comparison websites use bots to crawl the internet and feed back the best price for whatever item is being sought.
-Some online retailers also use bots to show the best price to the user based on their use of the website.
+Shopping comparison websites use bots to crawl the internet and give the best price for whatever item is being sought.
+Some online retailers also use bots to show the best price to the user based on their website use.

 Web Archivers